PaulFinch/paulfinch.github.io/_posts/2021-05-24-Speedometer.md

 For this, the `#define WHEEL` constant needs to be set as the wheel circumference.

 - **Timer2:** Every 10 seconds, the program recalculates the current and average speed from the distance traveled.
-The Time display mode is also toggled from elapsed time to remaining time (60 Minutes).
+The display mode is toggled from AVG to NOW and elapsed time to remaining time (60 Minutes).
 If a SDcard is connected, the activity data is saved in a file.
-The name of the file is generated from a number stored in the EEPROM, and incremented at initialization.
+The name of the file is generated from a number stored in the EEPROM, and incremented at initialization (the filename is displayed at boot).
+The blue LED blinks once.

 - **Every loops:** Controls are read and the display is refreshed.